ColinFay/gargoyle/README.md

 building small applications.
 Because, you know, the good thing about reactivity is that when something moves somewhere, it’s updated everywhere.
 But the bad thing about reactivity is that when something moves somewhere, it’s updated everywhere.
-The result being that where it does work pretty well on small app, it can get very complicated to handle on bigger apps, where reactive values get updated too much, not when needed, or even loop from one to another.
-Cause let’s be honnest, reactivity can quickly get out of hands.
+So it does work pretty well on small apps, but can get very complicated on bigger apps, and can quickly get out of hands.

 That’s where `{gargoyle}` comes: it provides an event based paradigm for building your apps, so that things happen under a control flow.